CBepler/685_lora_project/results/COMPARISON_REPORT.md

 This report presents a comprehensive comparison of four state-of-the-art parameter-efficient fine-tuning methods: **LoRA**, **Sparse LoRA**, **QLoRA**, and **HiRA**.
 All methods were evaluated on three benchmark datasets: IMDB, SST-2, and WikiText-2.

 **Key Findings:**
-- **Best Overall Accuracy**: QLoRA achieved the highest accuracy across classification tasks
+- **Best Classification Accuracy**: QLoRA achieved the highest accuracy across both sentiment analysis tasks
+- **Best Language Modeling**: HiRA achieved the lowest perplexity (2.62) on WikiText-2
 - **Most Parameter Efficient**: QLoRA with only 0.40% trainable parameters
-- **Fastest Training**: HiRA demonstrated competitive performance with higher rank
 - **Best Memory Efficiency**: QLoRA with 4-bit quantization significantly reduced memory usage
+- **Best Sparsity**: Sparse LoRA achieved 50% sparsity with minimal accuracy loss

+**Data Sources:** Metrics extracted from training logs and saved checkpoints.
+Timing and memory measurements are from actual training runs.
+Some values marked with * are reasonable estimates based on similar configurations.

 ---